sloumdrone/Inky/README.md

 # Inky

-Inky is a Python based wiki utilizing the Bottle microframework.
+Inky is a Python based wiki utilizing the Bottle micro-framework.
 Why another Python wiki (or another wiki at all)?
 For the fun of it!
 Also, to improve upon features I found lacking in other lightweight Python wikis.
 I am targeting the PirateBox/LibraryBox community as a possible use case for this, as I have enjoyed MonkeyWiki on my PirateBox quite a bit, but thought it would be fun to expand on the concept.

 Requirements:
 ---------------